 ADA website lawsuits in 2025: What’s at risk for your business

-The numbers tell a concerning story: ADA website lawsuits have nearly doubled since 2018, with 4,280 cases filed in just the first six months of 2024.
-But here’s what makes this particularly worrying for business owners – 73% of these lawsuits target smaller companies with revenue under $25 million.
+The lawsuit numbers keep climbing.
+After hitting 4,600 cases in 2023, 2024 saw 3,188 ADA website lawsuits filed, and we’re already seeing similar patterns in 2025.
+But here’s what makes this particularly worrying for business owners – 67% of these lawsuits target smaller companies with revenue under $25 million.

 Take the recent Luis Toro V Hasbro case as an example.
 The lawsuit claimed Hasbro’s website wasn’t accessible to people who are blind or have visual impairments.
 The site lacked basic features like screen reader compatibility and proper text alternatives for images – issues that could have been easily prevented with proper planning.